StevenButtifint/steganography-tool/README.md

 ### Description

-Image steganography tool with GUI.
+LSB image steganography tool with GUI.
 Pack and extract images to and from other images.
 Written in Python using the Tkinter GUI toolkit.

 ---